ARM-software/arm-trusted-firmware/docs/spd/tlk-dispatcher.rst

 Trusted Little Kernel (TLK) Dispatcher
 ======================================

-TLK dispatcher adds support for NVIDIA's Trusted Little Kernel (TLK) to work with the Trusted Firmware.
+TLK dispatcher (TLK-D) adds support for NVIDIA's Trusted Little Kernel (TLK) to work with Trusted Firmware-A (TF-A).
 TLK-D can be compiled by including it in the platform's makefile.
-TLK is primarily meant to work with Tegra SoCs, so until Trusted Firmware starts supporting Tegra, the dispatcher code can only be compiled for other platforms.
+TLK is primarily meant to work with Tegra SoCs, so while TF-A only supports TLK on Tegra, the dispatcher code can only be compiled for other platforms.

 In order to compile TLK-D, we need a BL32 image to be present.
 Since, TLKD